 - Click Next.

 Review the instance pool details, and then click Create.

 To create an instance pool, use the instance-pool create command:

-oci compute-management instance-pool create --compartment-id, -c <COMPARTMENT_OCID> --instance-configuration-id <INSTANCE_CONFIGURATION_OCID> --placement-configurations <PLACEMENT_CONFIGURATIONS> --size <NUMBER_OF_INSTANCES>
+oci compute-management instance-pool create --compartment-id <COMPARTMENT_OCID> --instance-configuration-id <INSTANCE_CONFIGURATION_OCID> --placement-configurations <file://path/to/file.json> --size <NUMBER_OF_INSTANCES>

 Using the API

 For information about using the API and signing requests, see REST APIs and Security Credentials.
 For information about SDKs, see Software Development Kits and Command Line Interface.

 Use the CreateInstancePool operation to create an instance pool.